 If your computer has an available USB port, you can use a MIDI to USB Interface.
 This is the simplest, fastest way to get your MIDI keyboard working for you, especially if you’re using a laptop.

 Most USB interfaces are Plug & Play.
 This means you don’t have to download software to use it.
-That said, it’s worth going with a reputable name brand, and many of these name brands have drivers you can download on the internet.
+That said, it’s worth going with a reputable name brand, as many of these name brands have drivers you can download on the internet.

 Drivers are usually needed for advanced usage with certain DAWs.
 Pro Tools often requires drivers to work with MIDI.